anarbayramov/laravel-boilerplate/readme.md

-new setup
-docker exec -ti docker_dev_1 composer global require laravel/installer

-# Laravel 5.7 Boilerplate
+# Laravel 7 Boilerplate

 ## What is Laravel Boilerplate

-### Anar Bayramov 2018
+### Anar Bayramov 2020

-Laravel Boilerplate provides you many basic and advanced features to start a new project.
+Laravel Boilerplate provides you many basic development environment to develop with laravel and docker.

 As each project requires different packages or libraries I tried to keep this one as simple as possible

-currently Laravel Boilerplate 5.7 Included
+currently Laravel Boilerplate 7 Included

-* Laravel 5.7
+* Laravel 7
-* Most used docker-containers with lots of dependencies (Credits and many thanks to [Laradock](https://github.com/laradock/laradock) as it is simplified version of laradock)
+* Most used docker-containers with basic dependencies
-* Local SSL and HTTPS using openssl
 * [Fideloper Proxy](https://github.com/fideloper/proxy)

 ## Installation

 Laravel Boilerplate runs inside docker.
-In order to use it you must have Docker installed on your local computer.
+In order to use it you must have Docker and docker-compose installed in your local machine.
 For more please check official [Docker Documentation](https://docs.docker.com/install)